What is Hyperspectral Imaging?

 applications (e.g., environmental monitoring, precision farming, sorting,

-contained within a datacube, Resonon developed a proprietary
+hyperspectral data contained within a datacube, Resonon developed a proprietary software called

 user-selected group of pixels.